Unreal-Dan/RekordBoxSongExporter/README.md

 ## How does it work

-The Launcher will optionally launch Rekordbox and inject a module which hooks two of Rekordbox's functions: one function is called when the play/cue button is pressed on a deck, and the other function is called when the 'master' deck switches.
+The Launcher will optionally launch Rekordbox and inject a module which hooks two of Rekordbox's functions: one function is called when a track is loaded onto a deck, and the other function is called when the 'master' deck switches.

-The play/cue hook will cache each song that is played on any deck into an internal storage of the hack itself.
+The track loading hook will cache each song that is played on any deck into an internal storage of the hack itself.

-The other hook will detect anytime the 'master' switches to another deck, when this happens it will log the cached track and artist for that deck.
+The other hook will detect anytime the 'master' switches to another deck, when this happens it will log the cached track and artist for that deck based on the output file configurations.

-So the expected flow is to load a track, play/cue it, then eventually fade into the track.
-When you fade from one deck into the other Rekordbox will update the 'master', this will trigger the hack to log the new track title and artist.
+So the expected flow is to load a track, play/cue it, then eventually transition into the track.
+When you switch from one deck into the other Rekordbox will update the 'master', this will trigger the hack to log the new track title and artist.

 There is also edge-case support for when you load a new track onto the master deck while a track is already playing there.
 F in chat for your terrible transition, but